V1b3Harshal/movie-streaming-backend/INSTALLATION.md

 3. Ensure your network allows connections to Upstash endpoints

-### MongoDB Connection Issues
+### Supabase Connection Issues

-- Ensure MongoDB is running
+- Ensure your Supabase project is active
-- Check your MONGODB_URI format
+- Check your SUPABASE_URL and keys format
-- For production, ensure SSL/TLS is enabled
+- For production, ensure Row Level Security is configured

 ### TypeScript Errors